ExpediaDotCom/haystack-docker/README.md

 $docker-compose -f docker-compose.yml -f traces/docker-compose.yml -f trends/docker-compose.yml -f agent/docker-compose.yml up
 ```

+Give a minute or two for the containers to come up and connect with each other.

-one can find a sample spring boot application with configuration to send data to haystack agent @  https://github.com/mchandramouli/haystack-springbootsample
+Finally, one can find a sample spring boot application with configuration to send data to haystack agent @  https://github.com/mchandramouli/haystack-springbootsample